-Microsoft is removing the tablet mode quick action button from non-touch devices to avoid confusion.
+To avoid confusion, Microsoft is removing the tablet mode quick action button from non-touch devices.
 In other words, only touch-enabled devices will be able to switch to the touch experience.

-For devices with a touch screen, there is a new logic to allow users to boot into the appropriate mode according to their mode and whether the keyboard is attached.
+There is a new logic for devices with a touch screen to allow users to boot into the appropriate mode according to their mode and whether the keyboard is attached.

-Windows 11 is changing the tablet posture logic for convertible devices to apply when using a single screen only.
+Windows 11 changes the tablet posture logic for convertible devices to apply when using a single screen only.

 Also, when removing the keyboard, you will notice more separation between icons, making it easier to touch.
 The buttons and other targets on windows are now bigger.
 The second window will snap on top of the other window when you snap two windows in portrait mode.
 Windows 11 now supports the same touch gestures when using a trackpad.
 For example, you can now swipe with three fingers down to minimize the windows on the screen.

-Microsoft is aldo introducing new touch gestures to switch between apps and desktops with smooth transitions.
+Microsoft is also introducing new touch gestures to switch between apps and desktops with smooth transitions.